Venezuela national football team: César Farías era

 With a new coach César Farías, Venezuela national team improved their performances.
-At the beginning of the 2010 FIFA World Cup qualifying, Venezuela won its first game in World Cup qualifying against long unbeaten Ecuador in Quito.
+At the beginning of 2010 FIFA World Cup qualifying, Venezuela won its first game in World Cup qualifying against long unbeaten Ecuador in Quito.
 Something similar happened to Bolivia in La Paz, where Venezuela won for the first time at Bolivian altitude.
 Also, they received their first point against Brazil in qualifying.
-Despite not ultimately reaching the 2010, Venezuela achieved its best result in qualifying.
+Despite not ultimately reaching the 2010 World Cup, Venezuela achieved its best result in qualifying.
 They finished this round with 22 points in 18 matches, surpassing Peru and Bolivia for eighth place in the region.

-On 6 June 2008, Venezuela achieved its second-ever triumph over Brazil, defeating the Seleção 2–0 in a friendly match in Boston, United States.
+On 6 June 2008, Venezuela achieved its first-ever triumph over Brazil, defeating the Seleção 2–0 in a friendly match in Boston, United States.
 Venezuela obtained excellent results in the 2011 Copa América when they finished fourth, their highest finish in the tournament to date.
-With a squad composed mostly of players playing in Europe, they began 2014 FIFA World Cup qualification with a historic result (1–0) against Argentina in Puerto La Cruz, beating the Argentines for the first time.
+With a squad composed mostly of players playing in Europe, they began 2014 World Cup qualification with a historic result (1–0) against Argentina in Puerto La Cruz, beating the Argentines for the first time.

 Noel Sanvicente era

 On 4 September 2014, Noel Sanvicente was made coach of the Venezuela national team.
-On 5 September 2014, the team lost its first match with Sanvicente under the helm 3–1 against South Korea in Bucheon.
+The team's first match under Sanvicente was against South Korea in Bucheon on 5 September 2014, ending in a 3–1 defeat.

 Sanvicente's first tournament came in the 2015 Copa América, with Venezuela drawn in Group C of the competition.
 Their opening game finished with an upset victory over tournament favorites Colombia by 1–0, but subsequent defeats to Peru and Brazil saw La Vinotinto eliminated.

 Venezuela began the World Cup qualification campaign with a 1–0 defeat against Paraguay at home, and would not earn their first point until their match against Peru, a 2–2 draw in Lima where Venezuela led until the last minute of stoppage time.
-Their match with Chile ended in a disappointing 4–1 defeat, Sanvicente announced his resignation a week later after mutual consent with the FVF.
-At the time of Sanvicente's departure, Venezuela was last in the qualification standings with a sole point, and was unofficially eliminated.
+Their match with Chile ended in a disappointing 4–1 defeat.
+Sanvicente announced his resignation a week later after mutual consent with the FVF.
+At the time of Sanvicente's departure, Venezuela was last in the qualification standings with a sole point.